mattscripted/til/cheat-sheets/tech-lead.md

 - If something is unclear, seek facts not assumptions
 - Stop investigating once you hit diminishing returns
 - You don't need all the answers up front
+- If the solution feels too big or too ambitious, it probably is.
+Make it smaller, almost to the point that it feels too small or too easy.
 - Communicate the problem and solution, so the team can get involved

 ### Identify and resolve barriers